 - Avoid guessing.
 Make sure you fully understand the question before answering.
 If a question is confusing, it is perfectly acceptable to ask the lawyer to repeat the question or rephrase it.
 If you don’t know the answer to a question, it’s fine to say, “I don’t know.”
 And if the question calls for a specific number (for example, how many months you were in pain), you should give an estimate or range (for example, six to nine months).

 - Don’t share confidential information you’ve discussed with your attorney.
 Any private communications with your lawyer are covered by what’s known as the attorney-client privilege—meaning you have the right to keep them private (unless you voluntarily share them).
 In a deposition, lawyers have a lot of leeway in the questions they ask, but they’re not supposed to ask you about confidential discussions you had with your lawyer.
 If this happens, your attorney should step in and object.
 But just in case, remember not to offer this information.

 - Keep your composure.
 It’s important to be polite, calm, and clear when answering questions.
 The lawyer will be sizing you up, in part, to see what kind of witness you would make.
 If you come off as a reasonable and credible person, you will fare much better in your case.
+(And your questioners are more likely to see you as credible when you make eye contact or, in a video deposition, when you look straight at the camera in your device.)
 If you feel yourself getting agitated during the deposition, you can ask to take a break so that you can collect yourself before resuming.

 After the Deposition